DevShiftTeam/AppShift-MemoryPool/README.md

 Scoping is a fast way to deallocate many allocations at once.
 If for example you need to allocate more than once in a given part of the code, and then you deallocate all the allocations that happaned, then you can "scope" all these allocations together. it works the same way as a stack in a function scope.

  * _Start A Scope_: `CPPShift::Memory::MemoryPoolManager::startScope(mp)` where mp is the memory pool structure.
 This function creates a "checkpoint" of the offset and block in the memory pool.
- * _End A Scope_:  `CPPShift::Memory::MemoryPoolManager::startScope(mp)` Will free all the allocations made after the scope strated.
+ * _End A Scope_:  `CPPShift::Memory::MemoryPoolManager::endScope(mp)` Will free all the allocations made after the scope strated.
  * _Scope Inside A Scope_: You can nest scopes inside scopes by strating a new scope again, just the same way that the stack works with function scopes.
 Each scope is pointing to the previous one create a chain that allows the memory pool manager to manage scope nesting.

 ## Macros